Theresececilia/RapidReads/README.md

 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
+2. Create a new branch for your feature: `git switch -c feature-name`
 3. Implement your changes.
 4. Commit and push your changes: `git commit -m 'Add some feature'` and `git push origin feature-name`
 5. Create a new pull request.